Next to transportation and airfare, food and alcohol is most travelers' biggest budget item.

-We all have to eat and with so much amazing food around the world, how can you not try everything?
+We all have to eat, and with so much fantastic food in the world, how can you not try everything?

-In some regions of the world, like Southeast Asia and Latin America, it is often cheaper to eat street food or at local restaurants.
+In some regions, like Southeast Asia and Latin America, it is often cheaper to eat street food or at local restaurants.

-Sometimes the kitchens aren't the most modern and lack the necessary tools to cook a gourmet meal, but you can do a lot with a few pots and pans.
+Sometimes the kitchens aren't modern and lack the necessary tools to cook a gourmet meal, but you can do a lot with a few pots and pans.

 Some of my favorite meals while traveling have been around the hostel dinner table with my fellow travelers.

-On Thanksgiving eve one of my roommates, who happened to be Canadian, decided to cook us all a delicious pasta dinner to celebrate the American holiday.
+On Thanksgiving eve, one of my roommates, who happened to be Canadian, decided to cook us all a delicious pasta dinner to celebrate the American holiday.

-While cooking communal hostel meals is an excellent way to meet and connect with other travelers, it is also an excellent way to save money.
+While cooking communal hostel meals is an excellent way to meet and connect with other travelers, it is also a perfect way to save money.